John Conington

 John Conington (10 August 1825 – 23 October 1869) was an English classical scholar.
 In 1866 he published his best-known work, the translation of the Aeneid of Virgil into the octosyllabic metre of Walter Scott.
-He was Corpus Professor of Latin at the University of Oxford from 1854 till his death.
+He was Corpus Professor of Latin at the University of Oxford from 1854 until his death.

-Life
+Early life and education

-He was born at Boston in Lincolnshire, and is said to have learned the alphabet at fourteen months, and to have been reading well at three and a half.
-He was educated at Beverley Grammar School, at Rugby School and at Oxford, where, after matriculating at University College, he came into residence at Magdalen, where he had been nominated to a demyship.
-He was Ireland and Hertford scholar in 1844; in March 1846 he was elected to a scholarship at University College, and in December of the same year he obtained a first class in classics; in February 1848 he became a fellow of University.
+Conington was born on 10 August 1825 in Boston, Lincolnshire, England, to the Revd Richard Conington and Jane (née Thirkhill).
+He is said to have learned the alphabet at fourteen months, and to have been reading well at three and a half.
+He was educated at Beverley Grammar School, an all-boys grammar school in Beverley, Yorkshire, and at Rugby School, an all-boys independent boarding school in Rugby, Warwickshire.

+On 30 June 1843, Conington matriculated at University College, Oxford, to study literae humaniores.
+However, he was soon awarded a demyship at Magdalen College, Oxford, and so moved college.
+He won the Ireland and Hertford scholarships in 1844.
+He was active in the Oxford Union, becoming secretary in 1845, president in 1846, and librarian in 1847.
+In December 1846, he graduated with a first class honours Bachelor of Arts (BA) degree.
+He decided against taking Holy Orders, as was thus restricted to applying lay fellowships.
+Having been awarded a scholarship at University College in March 1846, he continued his studies after taking his degree and was awarded multiple Chancellor's prizes for his work: for Latin verse (1847), for an English essay (1848), and for a Latin essay (1849).

+Career

+In February 1848, Conington elected a fellow of University College, Oxford.
 He also obtained the Chancellor's prizes for Latin verse (1847), English essay (1848) and Latin essay (1849).
 He successfully applied for the Eldon Law Scholarship in 1849, and went to Lincoln's Inn; but after six months he resigned the scholarship and returned to Oxford.

 During his brief residence in London he began writing for the Morning Chronicle, and continued to do so after leaving.
 He showed no special aptitude for journalism, but a series of articles on university reform (1849–1850) was the first public expression of his views on a subject that always interested him.
-In 1854 his appointment, as first occupant, to the chair of Latin literature, founded by Corpus Christi College, Oxford, gave him a congenial position.

-Known to be sympathetic to Radical political causes such as Chartism, Conington also loved intense scholarly conversation, often inviting favoured undergraduates to accompany him on his regular 2pm walks.
-One such was the future Idealist philosopher, T.H.
-Green.
-Henry Nettleship described the selection procedure:

-'First came the invitation to breakfast; then if the undergraduate pleased him, an invitation to walk: then more breakfasts and more walks: then, if the young man had survived this ordeal … perhaps an invitation to join a reading party in the Long [Vacation].
-The final stage of intimacy was the fixing of a particular day in the week to walk with a particular man.
-To this last both Green and I at length attained, Green’s day being Monday and mine Wednesday.'

-J.A.
-Symonds was another student friend of Conington's and he and Green accompanied Conington on several of his summer reading parties during the Long Vacation.
+In 1852, Conington was an unsuccessful candidate for the Professorship of Greek at the University of Edinburgh.
+In 1854, he was elected the first Corpus Christi Professor of Latin, based Corpus Christi College, Oxford.
 From this time he confined himself with characteristic conscientiousness almost exclusively to Latin literature.
 The only important exception was the translation of the last twelve books of the Iliad in the Spenserian stanza in completion of the work of P.S.
 Worsley, and this was undertaken in fulfilment of a promise made to his dying friend.